A Tight Bound of Hard Thresholding: Implications to Compressed Sensing

-{\bf Iterative Hard Thresholding.} \ The IHT algorithm recovers the underlying $K$-sparse signal $\bx^*$ by iteratively performing a full gradient descent on the least-squares loss followed by a hard thresholding step.
-That is, at the $t$-th iteration, given the previous iterate $\bx^{t-1}$, IHT updates the new solution as follows:
+The IHT algorithm recovers the underlying $K$-sparse signal $\bx^*$ by iteratively performing a full gradient descent on the least-squares loss followed by a hard thresholding step.
+That is, IHT starts with an arbitrary point $\bx^0$ and at the $t$-th iteration, it updates the new solution as follows:

 Note that~\cite{blumensath2009iterative} used the parameter $k = K$.
-However, in practice one may only have access to an upper bound on the true sparsity $K$.
+However, in practice one may only know to an upper bound on the true sparsity $K$.
 Thus, we consider the projection sparsity $k$ as a parameter that depends on $K$.
-To establish global convergence with a geometric rate of $0.5$, \cite{blumensath2009iterative} applied the bound~\eqref{eq:old} and assumed the RIP condition
+To establish the global convergence with a geometric rate of $0.5$, \cite{blumensath2009iterative} applied the bound~\eqref{eq:old} and assumed the RIP condition

-As we have shown, the bound~\eqref{eq:old} is actually not tight and hence, their results, especially the requirement of restricted isometry constant can be improved by Theorem~\ref{thm:key}.
+As we have shown, \eqref{eq:old} is actually not tight and hence, their results, especially the RIP condition can be improved by Theorem~\ref{thm:key}.

-\begin{theorem} Let $\bx^*$ be the true sparse signal and denote $K = \zeronorm{\bx^*}$.
-Assume the measurements are collected by~\eqref{eq:dataacq} for a given sensing matrix $\bA$.
-Pick $k \geq K$.
-Then, under the RIP condition of $\delta_{ 2k+K} \leq 1/\sqrt{8\nu}$, the sequence of the iterates produced by the IHT algorithm~\eqref{eq:x_IHT} converges (up to the energy of the noise) to the true signal $\bx^*$ with a geometric rate of $0.5$. \end{theorem}